Skip to main content

 Signals > Layout > Group > Footer > Cards > Data lab > Media > Asset

-Signals data
+Signals consumer data

 Browse the data to see global consumer ChatGPT adoption patterns, geographic distribution, and work and non-work use.